wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-analyze-flight-delay-data-linux.md

 #Analyze flight delay data by using Hive in HDInsight

-Learn how to analyze flight delay data using Hive on Linux-based HDInsight <!-- keep by customization: begin --> (preview) <!-- keep by customization: end --> then export the data to Azure SQL Database using using Sqoop.
+Learn how to analyze flight delay data using Hive on Linux-based HDInsight then export the data to Azure SQL Database using using Sqoop.

 > [AZURE.NOTE] While individual pieces of this document can be used with Windows-based HDInsight clusters (Python and Hive for example,) many steps are specific to Linux-based clusters.
 For steps that will work with a Windows-based cluster, see [Analyze flight delay data using Hive in HDInsight](/documentation/articles/hdinsight-analyze-flight-delay-data)